Safari Overview

 Daily Snapshot

-- Drive Time: Short to moderate game-drive sectors in park
+- Drive Time: Moderate game-drive sectors in park

 - Meals: Breakfast, Lunch, Dinner

-- Included Activities: Morning game drive, Kazinga Channel boat cruise, afternoon game drive
+- Included Activities: 2 safari game drives, Kazinga Channel boat cruise

 - Overnight (Planned Tier): Queen Elizabeth National Park

-If energy and timing allow, add a later game drive to catch the park in a different light and give yourself another chance for wildlife missed in the morning.
+If energy and timing allow, add a later game drive to catch the park in a different light and give yourself another chance for wildlife missed in the morning, while also taking in beautiful sunsets with the Rwenzori Mountains.

 Day 8